Team-building games for companies, organizations, and teams

 - How many emails does the team receive per week (on average)?

-16) Team Puzzle (Perspective Shift that Really Works)
+16) Team Puzzle (Perspective Shift That Really Works)

-Question assumptions, change perspective
+Question assumptions, perspective shift

 20–60 minutes